Fabrice Do Marcolino

-Fabrice Do Marcolino Anguilet (born 14 March 1983) is a Gabonese former professional footballer who played as a striker.
-He scored 15 goals in 57 appearances for the Gabon national team from 2004 to 2013.
+Fabrice Do Marcolino Anguilet (born 14 March 1983) is a Gabonese former professional footballer who played as a forward.
+He scored 4 goals in 26 appearances for the Gabon national team from 2004 to 2013.

 International career

-He represented his country at the 2012 African Cup of Nations, during which Gabon, as hosts of the competition, reached the quarter-finals.
+Do Marcolino represented his country at the 2012 African Cup of Nations, during which Gabon, as hosts of the competition, reached the quarter-finals.

 Personal life

 Fabrice's brother Arsène is also a former professional footballer.
 His older son Alan plays professionally, and his younger son Henrick plays in the Rennes academy, alongside his nephew Jonathan (Arsène's son).